-Hans Ulrich Obrist, renowned critic, art historian and curator at the Serpentine Galleries in London, tells us how he assembles the objects next to his bed and shares a few of his early-bird rituals.
+Hans Ulrich Obrist, renowned critic, art historian and curator tells us how he assembles the items next to his bed and shares a few morning rituals.

 I like morning rituals: They’re a way of liberating time when you’re not online yet.
 The artist Paul Chan calls it “delinking,” which is super-important in an ever-connected world.
 Every morning when I wake up I read the late French Martinican writer Édouard Glissant for 15 minutes.
 He is a great inspiration.
 The morning hours and the moments before sleeping are the best moments to read.

 I don’t sleep very much.
 I once tried the da Vinci sleep schedule (also known as the polyphasic method), which means sleeping for 15 minutes every 3 to 4 hours 7 to 8 times a day, but it didn’t prove to be sustainable or productive.
 Now I always go to bed at midnight and get up really, really, really early, around 5 a.m.

 This story appears in a print issue of Kinfolk.
 You’re welcome to read three stories from each print issue of Kinfolk for free.
 To continue reading this story, click here.

 If you'd like to enjoy unlimited access to our online archive, subscribe here.
 If you’re already a subscriber, please sign in.

 Alternatively, keep browsing Kinfolk.com to enjoy more free content.